GerryDoesStuff/SpectroProtz/docs/uvvis_signal_processing_reference.md

 ## Replicate Management

 ### `replicate_key`
-- Builds a `(role, identifier)` tuple so blanks and samples group independently even when metadata is sparse.
+- Builds a `(role, identifier)` tuple so blanks and samples group independently even when metadata is sparse, defaulting to blank identifiers unless a slot-based strategy is supplied via the higher-level helpers.

 ### `_replicate_feature_matrix`
 - Generates robust summary features (bias, mean, spread, slope, energy, area) for each replicate, normalising feature columns to stabilise downstream scoring.